Axlefublr/axlefublr.github.io/content/harp/index.md

 With all of them, I can simply select the entire line and press <kbd>*</kbd> to search for it; \
 This way, I can make a search harp with no extra hassle. \
-It will then remain valid forever, unlike with vim-like marks. \
 I'm not going to a line+column position, but *searching* for `normal_select_mappings: dict[str, Any] = {`. \
 Thanks to it being a search, I will always land at where the landmark is actually located, not at where it *was* located.

 You don't necessarily need to only match a single thing, though. \
 You can also make a buffer-relative search harp that can take you to multiple places.

-I have two layers in my [kanata config](@/erm/index.md), that let me launch programs quickly.
+I have two layers in my [kanata config](@/erm/index.md), that let me launch programs quickly. \
+In the config file, I might want to jump to either of the two layers, and so I unify them under a single search harp! \
+This is how the two layer definitions start:
 ```
 (deflayermap (apps)
 (deflayermap (apps-revengeance)
 ```
-In the config, I might want to jump to either of the two layers, and I can unify them under a single search harp!
-This is how the two layer definitions start, so I can use the pattern `\(deflayermap \(apps` to grab them *both* in a single search harp, and then simply press <kbd>n</kbd> to get to either one I want to get to.
+So I can use the pattern `\(deflayermap \(apps` to grab them *both* in a single search harp, and then simply press <kbd>n</kbd> to get to either one I want to get to.

-Aside from being genuinely specific to some file, the buffer relativity can act as your “I really don't wanna think about harp conflicts right now” relativity, that you can use for the truly ad-hoc harp that you don't intend to use later.
+Aside from being genuinely specific to some file, the buffer relativity can act as your “I really don't wanna think about harps conflicts right now” relativity, that you can use for the truly ad-hoc harp that you don't intend to use later.

 ## mark harps